“Find joy in the journey.” -Unknown

 Book the earliest flight of the day for your destination.
 An early flight might mean an early alarm for your travel day but flying early can save you a lot of grief.
 Early flights are less likely to be canceled and if they are, you have all day to rebook and adjust your travel day.
 Also, if you are traveling during the summer months, keep in mind that afternoon storms can pop up and can adversely impact flight schedules even if the storm is not outside your window.

 Travel insurance can be another extra expense when traveling but, in the long run, it could help you to recover some of your travel investment if you are not able to make it to your destination.
 A travel agent can be a good source of travel insurance and some travel options such as cruises offer travel insurance options as well.
 As you consider travel insurance, do your research.
-Be sure to understand what circumstances are covered by an insurer before you purchase an insurance package.
+Ensure that you understand what circumstances an insurer covers before you purchase a package.
 Travel is an investment of your hard-earned money so if a canceled flight impacts your travel so much that you miss your vacation, travel insurance could help you recover some if not all of your lost investment.

 Luggage tags & tracking tags

-Make sure that your checked bags and carry-on, are clearly marked with a sturdy luggage tag with identifying information.
+Ensure that your checked bags and carry-on are clearly marked with a sturdy luggage tag with identifying information.
 Read all about this topic at https://letsjustgo247.com/2021/08/11/luggage-tags-how-why-you-should-use-them.